pretix/pretix/doc/api/resources/items.rst

                                                                  for price calculations (or ``null``).
 ├ active                              boolean                    If ``false``, this variation will not be sold or shown.
 ├ description                         multi-lingual string       A public description of the variation.
+May contain ├ checkin_attention                   boolean                    If ``true``, the check-in app should show a warning
+                                                                 that this ticket requires special attention if such a variation is being scanned.
+├ require_approval                    boolean                    If ``true``, orders with this variation will need to be
+                                                                 approved by the event organizer before they can be paid.
-May contain ├ require_membership                  boolean                    If ``true``, booking this variation requires an active membership.
+├ require_membership                  boolean                    If ``true``, booking this variation requires an active membership.
 ├ require_membership_hidden           boolean                    If ``true`` and ``require_membership`` is set, this variation will
                                                                  be hidden from users without a valid membership.